How to Make Schoolwide Social-Emotional Learning Work

 5. Connect SEL to Academics

 Can SEL show up in math class?
 Of course!
-Many students are anxious about math so there are lots of opportunities to work on lessons around growth mindset, positive thinking, etc. The lessons in our program on neuroscience such as neuroplasticity and the adolescent brain are prime opportunities to connect SEL to science class.
+Many students are anxious about math so there are lots of opportunities to work on lessons around growth mindset, positive thinking, etc. What about science?
+The lessons in our program on neuroscience such as neuroplasticity and the adolescent brain are prime opportunities to connect SEL to science class.

 Get SEL that's easy, afforadable, and effective.

 We've worked hard to make our lessons nearly prep-free, including scripts for those teachers who aren’t sure how to talk with students about feelings, relationships, or other Social and Emotional Learning topics.